The Ukrainian who won the 'Nobel Prize in Mathematics' for solving a problem that has not been solved since the 17th century | Science and Health

 On March 16, the Mathematics department at ETH Zürich, where Einstein studied, offered the first of the Alice Roth Lectures, created in honor of the great Swiss mathematician.

-The purpose with these sessions is to honor women who have achieved outstanding achievements in mathematics.
+The purpose of these sessions is to honor women who have achieved outstanding achievements in mathematics.

 Viazovska was the guest and her presentation was entitled: “Fourier interpolation pairs and their applications”.
 Before delving into the math of her presentation, she recalled a colleague and fellow countryman.